“Would you like to make history?”

 “Just put it on our phone”, said little Oliver, without even taking his eyes away from the TV, completely oblivious to the fact he had just scored a much bigger goal in real life than on Fifa.

 That was a game-changer moment.
 Suddenly, not only was Gavin’s hardware issue sorted, but he realised AskYoyo could be much more, do much more, because of data.
 The excitement was back, and Gavin was piling up ideas.

 “Everything I failed on two years ago won’t happen now.
 I’m not a coder, but I know what I want and what I need.”

 Around the same time, Gavin was approached by Portsmouth University - they were writing a paper on human behaviour and AI and were fascinated by what Gavin was trying to achieve.
 AskYoyo could become a development project in the uni and, for a moment, Gavin felt that could be it: tech, funding and brains, all sorted.
 However, although the team at Portsmouth was excited about the journey, the timescale felt too long - he couldn’t wait a year and a half for an MVP.
 The commercial point of view was missing, and Gavin couldn’t answer their tech-heavy questions.

 “I realised I couldn’t build this project with academics because I’m not one.
 I just wanted the solution, my vision executed.”

-We’ll keep following Gavin’s journey through Discovery and beyond - keep an eye out for the next update!
+We’ll keep following Gavin’s journey through Discovery - keep an eye out for the next update!